NervanaSystems/neon/doc/source/callbacks.rst

 Callbacks
 =========

-Neon provides a callback api for operations performed during model fit.
+Neon provides a callback API for operations performed during model fit.

 Callbacks are classes that derive from |Callback| and implement one or more of the provided ``on_[train, minibatch, epoch]_[begin, end]`` functions.